 - a.
 Design new attached volumes and/or additions to be compatible with the original building.
 However, in some cases a distinct appearance for a new façade may be appropriate if an addition has its own primary street frontage.
 In these cases, the addition should look like a separate building and visually fit in with the other historic buildings in the district. - b.
 Extend existing larger-scale design patterns, details, materials, and alignments into new wall areas of the building, but very ornate or distinct features are best simplified or even left off the new addition.
 Aim for a subtle, but clear visual delineation between the original building and its addition. - c.
 Minimize the size, scale, and height of new attached volumes and / or additions so they do not visually overpower the primary building, especially as seen from street frontages.
-Not all of the strategies listed below may be appropriate for every building: - 1.
-Strategies to achieve a respectful vertical addition to a historic building include stepping back a new upper level from the wall planes below, changing material or color at an upper addition, and/or continuing vertical bays or pattern of openings vertically into the new wall area. - 2.
-Strategies to achieve a respectful horizontal addition to a historic building include using a "reveal" or change in plane between the existing and new construction; treating the addition as if it were a new, different building; and/or replicating the same structural and visual rhythm of the original building horizontally into the new volume. - d.
+Not all of the strategies listed below are appropriate for every building: - d.
+Strategies to achieve a respectful vertical addition to a historic building include stepping back a new upper level from the wall planes below, changing material or color at an upper addition, and/or continuing vertical bays or pattern of openings vertically into the new wall area. - e.
+Strategies to achieve a respectful horizontal addition to a historic building include using a "reveal" or change in plane between the existing and new construction; treating the addition as if it were a new, different building; and/or replicating the same structural and visual rhythm of the original building horizontally into the new volume. - f.
 Select materials and finishes for new volumes and/or additions that visually match materials and finishes on the primary building.
-Contemporary materials may be appropriate if they are durable, repairable, and if the materials convey the visual qualities of traditional materials found in the district.
+Many contemporary materials and finishes can be a good visual match to historic materials if they are durable, repairable, and not prohibited (see Standard C.1 or D.1, Materials).